St. Mary's Ryken High School: Sports

 St. Mary's Ryken is a member of the Washington Catholic Athletic Conference.

 The varsity football team won three straight Washington Catholic Athletic Conference Metro Division Championship 2018, 2019 and 2021.
 There was no postseason in 2020 due to COVID-19.

 St. Mary's Ryken's wrestling team claimed its first Washington Catholic Athletic Conference championship in program history in 2020.

 The varsity softball team captured the 2014 WCAC conference title.
 Other athletics champions: in 2010, a member of the SMR golf team won the individual WCAC golf championship; in 2007, the boys lacrosse team won the WCAC conference title.

 Fall sports: cross country, field hockey, cheerleading, football, sailing, soccer, tennis and volleyball;

 Winter sports: basketball, cheerleading, ice hockey, swimming and wrestling;

 Spring sports: baseball, golf, lacrosse, sailing, softball, tennis and track & field.

 Fine arts

-Concert band, orchestra, jazz band, Shakespearean drama, drama, dance, chorus, photography, art appreciation, pre-architecture, pottery, sculpture, photography and studio art are the main fine art classes and clubs.
-Each has at least one concert, rehearsal or showcase during the school year with all disciplines participating in the annual Fine Arts Festival.
+Concert band, orchestra, jazz band, drama, dance, chorus, photography, art appreciation, pre-architecture, pottery, sculpture, photography and studio art are the main fine art classes and clubs.
+Each has at least one concert, rehearsal or showcase during the school year.

 Uniform

-Students wear button-down shirts with dress pants or skirts in the winter and polo shirts with khaki shorts or skirts in the summer.
-The polo shirt colors are navy blue, white and forest green.
+Students wear button-down shirts and blazers with dress pants or skirts in the winter and polo shirts with khaki shorts or skirts in the summer.
+The polo shirt colors are navy blue and forest green.
 Clubs and sports polo shirts are also allowed.
 Underclassmen wear green and blue SMR ties.
-The winter uniform includes a blazer for upperclassmen and a sweater for underclassmen.
+The winter uniform includes a navy blue blazer.